 A business that doesn’t prioritize website optimization either has too many balls in the air and not enough employee bandwidth, or they simply don’t feel like their website is a key part of their customer experience.
 While this sounds negative, there are some businesses that don’t rely on their website for leads or conversions as much as other channels.

 For those that do require an excellent customer experience on the website, building a culture of optimization is a great way to get ahead.
-And sometimes CRO is a great way to approach business problems like sales promotions that aren’t working, a sudden drop in overall sales or a new traffic segment that’s not converting.
+And like sales promotions that aren’t working, a sudden drop in overall sales or a new traffic segment that’s not converting.

 When does it make sense to outsource CRO?